vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-14-ceph-distributed-container-native-storage.md

 ### Procrastination can't be forever.

 In the beginning everything was rosy when containers were merely scratching the surface when the focus was on container scaling and networking .

 Then everyone realized that entire applications could not take advantage of containerization because of that one component of that application that needed to manage state.

+> #### In Enterprises
+>
-> ### In Enterprises there are new applications that are developed on container technologies , applications that refuse to move to container technologies and then there are containerized monoliths
+> #### there are new applications that are developed on container technologies
+>
+> #### applications that refuse to move to container technologies and
+>
+> #### then there are **_containerized monoliths_**

 Then came the first generation of Persistence support for Containers